 Ghastly, unknown terrors lurk around every corner.
-The cackling laughter of witches echoes through the dark.
-Shivers creep up your spine and you swear you just heard someone scream.
+The laughter of demons echoes through the dark hallways – you swear you just heard someone scream.

 Unclear or cluttered navigation

-Whichever type of menu you choose, ensure it is simple, properly located and contains the fewest possible number of navigation items.
+Whichever type of menu you include, ensure it is simple, properly located, and contains the fewest possible number of navigation items so that people know exactly how to use it.

-Your calls to action (CTAs) are critical for moving prospects down the sales funnel and into your lair.
-Yet many company websites feel like a dark maze where visitors are doomed to wander forever.
+Your calls to action (CTAs) are critical for moving prospects down the sales funnel.
+Yet many company websites feel like a dark maze with so many paths to follow that the visitor is doomed to wander forever.

-To avoid scaring away your precious prospects, be sure to clearly express what the user will get from fulfilling your call to action, whether it’s a weekly email, an eBook or entry into a contest.
+To avoid this, don’t have more than one or two offers for subscriptions or premium content on your site unless you plan on separating them for different personas.
+Be sure to clearly express what the user will get from fulfilling your call to action; whether it’s a weekly email with sales tips, an eBook about real estate trends, or entry into your quarterly contest for an iPad.

 Poorly written content

-Trying to decipher poor web copy can be terrifying for your customers.
-Writing isn’t bad just because of punctuation or spelling errors – lots of websites are filled with nonsensical jargon or broad, sweeping statements that don’t really mean anything.
+Trying to decipher poor web copy can be just as terrifying as tangling with a psycho killer.
+Writing isn’t bad just because of punctuation or spelling errors, although those don’t help.
+Lots of sites are filled with nonsensical jargon or broad, sweeping statements that don’t really mean anything.

 ABC Inc. takes marketing to the next level!